 Table 2 presented data on the efficacy of different immunosuppression regimens in maintaining graft survival.
-The three regimens analysed included Calcineurin Inhibitors (CNI) combined with steroids, mTOR inhibitors combined with low-dose CNI, and Stimulation Blockade combined with steroids.
-The highest graft survival rate at one year was observed with Costimulation Blockade combined with steroids at 96%, followed closely by CNI + Steroids at 94%.
-However, at five years, the survival rates slightly declined across all groups, with the CNI + Steroids group showing an 85% survival rate, mTOR Inhibitors + Low-Dose CNI at 82%, and Costimulation Blockade + Steroids at 88%.
+The three regimens analysed included Calcineurin Inhibitors (CNI) combined with steroids, mTOR inhibitors combined with low-dose CNI, and Stimulation Blockade combined with the survival rates slightly declined across all groups, with the CNI + Steroids group showing an 85% survival rate, mTOR Inhibitors + Low-Dose CNI at 82%, and Costimulation Blockade + Steroids at 88%.
 These results underscored the effectiveness of Costimulation Blockade in preserving graft function over time, which might be attributed to its novel mechanism of preventing immune responses.